Docutils | Overview | About | Users | Reference | Developers

 • Add support for plugins.

 • Config directories: Currently, ~/.docutils, ./docutils.conf/, & /etc/docutils.conf are read as configuration files.
 Proposal: allow ~/.docutils to be a a configuration directory, along with /etc/docutils/ and ./docutils.conf/.
-Within these directories, check for config.txt files.
+Within these directories, check for config.rst files.
 We can also have subdirectories here, for plugins, S5 themes, components (readers/writers/parsers) etc.

 Docutils will continue to support configuration files for backwards compatibility.